Berkeley-CS61B/website-fa23/materials/proj/proj0/index.md

 ### Side

 The `Side` class is a special type of class called an `Enum`.
-An enum is similar has restricted functionality.
-Specifically, enums may take on only one of a finite set of values.
+Enums may take on only one of a finite set of values.
 In this case, we have a value for each of the 4
 sides: `NORTH`,
 `SOUTH`, `EAST`, and `WEST`.
 You will not need to use any of the methods of this class nor manipulate the instance variables.